10 Common Models in Machine Learning

 • Variables have to be scaled or results will largely reflect data types.

 Let’s move beyond standard linear models and get into a notably different type of approach.
-Tree-based methods are a class of models that are very popular in machine learning, and for good reason, they work very well.
+Tree-based methods are a class of models that are very popular in machine learning contexts, and for good reason, they work very well.
 To get a sense of how they work, consider the following classification example where we want to predict a binary target as ‘Yes’ or ‘No’.

-A simple classification tree
+Figure 10.1: A simple classification tree

 This is a simple example, but it illustrates the core idea of a tree-based model, where the tree reflects the total process, and branches are represented by the splits going down, ultimately ending at leaves where predictions are made.
 We can also think of the tree as a series of if-then statements, where we start at the top and work our way down until we reach a leaf node, which is a prediction for all observations that qualify for that leaf.

-The solution to that problem is straightforward though - by using the power of a bunch of trees, we can get predictions for each observation from each tree, and then average the predictions, resulting in a most stable estimate.
+The solution to that problem is straightforward though - by using the power of a bunch of trees, we can get predictions for each observation from each tree, and then average the predictions, resulting in a much more stable estimate.
 This is the concept behind both random forests and gradient boosting, which can be seen as different algorithms to produce a bunch of trees.
 They are also considered types of ensemble models, which are models that combine the predictions of multiple models, to ultimately produce a single prediction for each observation.
 In this case each tree serves as a model.

 Random forests (RF) and boosting methods (GB) are very easy to implement, to a point.
-However, there are typically a several hyperparameters to consider for tuning.
+However, there are typically several hyperparameters to consider for tuning.
 Here are just a few to think about:

 • Number of trees